codelogn/WinWork/docs/HOW-TO-USE.md

 ## 🚀 Getting Started

 ### **First Launch Experience**
-When you first launch LinkerApp, you'll see:
+When you first launch WinWork, you'll see:
 - **Clean Modern Interface** with tree view (left) and edit panel (right)
 - **Sample Folders**: "📁 Bookmarks" and "📁 Development Tools" with example links
 - **Resizable Panels**: Adjust layout to your preference